enriquepablo/modus_ponens/README.md

 * It is fast.
-With hundreds or thousands of rules loaded in the system, it is the same order of magnitude fast as the [CLIPS][5] programming language, and with tens and hundreds of thousands of rules, it is an increasing number of orders of magnitude faster than CLIPS.
+With hundreds or thousands of rules loaded in the system, it is the same order of magnitude fast as the [CLIPS][5] programming language, and with tens and hundreds of thousands of rules, it is an increasing number of orders of magnitude faster than CLIPS (e.g., with 200 000 rules in the system, modus_ponens is 4 orders of magnitude faster, see the results below).
 * It is customizable.
-It provides total freedom in the syntax of the facts that can be fed to the inference engines produced with modus_ponens.
+There is total freedom in the syntax of the facts that can be fed to inference engines produced with modus_ponens.
 * It is scalable.
 The algorithmic cost (time and space) of adding both new facts and new rules to the system is independent of the amount of them already there.
   In this sense it must be noted that it uses a novel algorithm with little resemblance to [RETE][6].